RicYaben/blog/_portfolio/riotpot.md

 This too implements a zero allocation router that includes nested routing and supports [Swagger](https://swagger.io/) documentation.
 Swagger is an open source specification for documenting API endpoints.

-The API implementation is relatively simple, containing just enough endpoints for performing individual CRUD operations on both services and proxies, and a reduced number of additional endpoints to simplify creating and deleting services already linked to proxies.
+The API implementation is relatively simple, containing just enough endpoints for performing individual CRUD operations on both services ([#68](https://github.com/aau-network-security/riotpot/issues/68)) and proxies ([#67](https://github.com/aau-network-security/riotpot/issues/67)), and a reduced number of additional endpoints to simplify creating and deleting services already linked to proxies.
+Lastly, the Swagger documentation has been included as one of the API endpoints ([#61](https://github.com/aau-network-security/riotpot/issues/61)), covering cases in where the UI is not an option.

 ```golang
 func newServiceAndProxy(ctx *gin.Context) {